Introduction of closed cycle gas turbines with

 Economic Analysis

-reference plant.
-The assumptions for capital costs, fuel costs and O&M
+compared with a reference plant.
+The assumptions for capital costs, fuel costs

 (assumed for future CO2 emission trading).
 This makes the Graz Cycle